nudgebg/egvinsulin/docs/data_sets/DCLP5.md

 ## Datetimes
 In Flair and PEDAP datetime strings were reported in inconsistent time formats: time components were missing at midnights which required special handling.

-We see that
+We see that:
  - there are no missing datetimes
  - As in Flair, datetimes sometimes miss the time component, even if it is only a few instances
  - The date formats are different from DCLP3 and PEDAP
   - DCLP3: `%Y-%m-%d %H:%M:%S`
   - DCLP5/PEDAP: `%-m/%-d/%Y %I:%M:%S %p`

-We therefore, again check if the missing time components align with midnight by checking a few examples: What we see is that the 5th value (which is the one with the missing time component) snuggly fits the series.
-Therefore, we can safely assume it is in fact the midnight.
+We therefore again check if the missing time components align with midnight by checking a few examples: What we see is that the 5th value (which is the one with the missing time component) snuggly fits the series.
+Therefore, we can safely assume it is in fact the midnight value.
 The drops to zero are just because because they are out of range.

 ![dclp5_missing_time_check_cgm.png](assets/dclp5_missing_time_check_cgm.png)

 For performance purposes we use the `parse_flair_dates()` function to parse the datetimes.

 ### Datetime Adjustments
-Again, we test if using the adjusted datetimes if available is appropriate.
-In the other datasets this was always tru but anyway we checked again.
+Again, we test if using the adjusted datetimes, if available, is appropriate.
+In the other datasets this was always true but we checked again to make sure.
 We see see that using the adjusted datetimes moves the cgm data in the right spot (mostly) and reduces the variation in time differences.
 DCLP5 cgm with missing time component treated as midnight fits into overall data
 ![Adjusted Datetimes fits CGM data better](assets/dclp5-gaps-after-datetimeadjustments.png)
 ![Adjusted Datetimes Reduces Variation](assets/dclp5-gaps-after-datetimeadjustments2.png)
 ## Timestamps

 ### Time Localization
-The DCLP3 data glossary makes no mention of UTC, timezone or zone.
+The DCLP3 data glossary makes no mention of UTC, timezone ,or zone.
 All datetime variables are described as local times.
-We want to verify by checking the distribution of mean CGM, basal rates and bolus doses to verify we see postprandial peaks in the morning, afternoon and evening as well as more stable glucose during the night.
+We want to verify by checking the distribution of mean CGM, basal rates, and bolus doses to verify we see postprandial peaks in the morning, afternoon, and evening as well as more stable glucose during the night.

 ![Daily pattern](assets/dclp5-daily-patterns.png)

-We see bolus peaks at around 7 oClock, noon and evening.
-Slightly delayed we see postprandial glucose peaks as expected.
-Due to Control IQ basal increase after dinner signifiucantluy slowly decreasing over night.
+We see bolus peaks at around 7am, noon, and evening.
+Slightly delayed, we see postprandial glucose peaks as expected.
+Due to Control IQ, basal increases significantly after dinner then slowly decreases overnight.
 This all makes sense and we can safely assume that all datetimes are in local time.

 ## CGM